a-w-s/GNURadio-SBHS-Cpp/README.md

 Introduction
 ============

-GNURadio-SBHS-C++ contains the setup files written in C++ and python for installing Data Acquisition Block for Single Board Heater System (SBHS) in GNURadio.
+GNURadio-SBHS-Cpp contains the setup files written in C++ and python for installing Data Acquisition Block for Single Board Heater System (SBHS) in GNURadio.
 There are two blocks;

 	1. SBHS Source (C++)      - Acts as a source for the device.
 	2. Plot Sink   (Python)   - Plots the temperature reading against time.